roissyahf/loan-approval-deploy/README.md

 docker-compose up --build
 ```

-This will start both the Flask API and Streamlit app in containers.
-Access the UI at: http://localhost:8501
+This will start both the app in container.
+Access the UI at: http://localhost:8000